daniel-fudge/aws-s3-trigger/README.md

 The basic idea is we wish to invoke a lambda function to process any packages uploaded to a S3 `<bucket>/inbox` location.
 Based on the contents of this package, the lambda function will call the appropriate business logic such as a step function.

+A video walk through can be found [here](https://youtu.be/g43KfkaoFac).

 ## Install AWS CLI 2
 Unfortunately the Cloud9 environment still loads v1 of the AWS CLI.
 Before going any further, upgrade the latest version with these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html). :(
 Here are the commands I used.